Castle of Chios

 The Castle of Chios is a medieval citadel in Chios town on the Greek island of Chios.

 Layout and history

 Eastern tower of the Genoese castle in Chios (2012).

-The castle is situated adjacent to the main port of Chios, and its east side borders the sea.
+The castle stands at the northern end of the harbour, which originally extended as far as its southern wall.
+Its eastern side fronts the sea, while the northern and western sides are of greater thickness and were defended by a wide artificial moat, now dry.
+The building is low and solidly constructed of reddish-brown local stone.
 It consists of an inhabited area surrounded by a large stone wall structure with various fortifications purposed to defend the enclosed population and properties against naval attack and siege.

-The castle was constructed in the medieval period, with its first construction phase having started in the 10th century by the Byzantines.
-The structures surviving to this day are part of later construction and expansion dated to the time when the Genoese, who maintained commercial concerns, ruled the island during the 14th to the 16th century.
+The castle was first constructed in the medieval period, with an initial phase begun in the 10th century by the Byzantines.
+The structures surviving today belong to later construction and expansion carried out when the Genoese, who held commercial concerns on the island, ruled it during the 14th to 16th centuries.
+The surviving fortifications date from the Genoese and Venetian periods; the earliest date recorded by inscription is 1404, and the latest before the Ottoman conquest is 1522.

+A fundamental topographical distinction is presumed between the Kastro—the fortified area on the north side of the harbour, inhabited by the garrison, officials and, in the earlier period, much of the Genoese aristocracy, together with the Jewish community—and the borghi, the districts of the town lying outside the castle walls.